torvalds/linux/Documentation/filesystems/files.rst

 ..
 SPDX-License-Identifier: GPL-2.0

 ===================================
-File management in the Linux kernel
+File management in the GNU/Linux kernel
 ===================================

 This document describes how locking for files (struct file)